Macjas1999/ADS_project_1/README.md

-# Project_1
+# Algorithms and data structures

-This is a project for university course on algorithms and data structures.
+This repository contains code for a university course about algorithms and data structures.
-Projects objective is to verify the assessment of average and pessimistic linear and binary search complexity presented in the lecture.